Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

-These findings imply that while implicit eye-based authentication might not work similarly to PIN-based authentication in terms of usability and security, eye movements include patterns that help identify individuals to a certain extent.
-These data may thus be more useful for personalization where each user's data are accumulated over time during their use of VR HMDs and utilized for authentication-related settings such as Two-Factor Authentication (2FA).
-Since such an authentication process should run continuously in the background, longer waiting times for authenticating would not irritate the users as they would not be actively aware of the ongoing process.
-In addition, this way of authentication will potentially make the overall VR experience more personalized as each user's unique viewing behaviors would be captured by their devices over time.
+These findings suggest that while implicit eye-based authentication may not offer the same level of usability and security as PIN-based authentication, eye movements exhibit patterns that can help identify individuals to a certain extent.
+This indication may thus be more useful for personalization, where each user's data samples are accumulated over time while using VR HMDs and utilized for authentication-related settings such as Two-Factor Authentication (2FA).
+Since such an authentication process should run continuously in the background, longer processing times would not irritate users, as they would not be actively aware of the ongoing process.

 Several works could support this argumentation.
-For instance, Lohr et al.~\cite{implementation_of_eyemovement-driven_biometrics_VR_ETRA18} proposed a real-time capable architecture for eye movement-based authentication in VR and argued that eye-tracking-based biometrics will become a standard way of authentication for VR.
-Luo et al.~\cite{NDSS20_OcuLock} explored the human visual system (HVS) as a novel authentication method for VR HMDs and proposed OcuLock which is resistant against impersonation and statistical attacks while maintaining a stable performance over a 2-month period.
-Furthermore, Friedman and Komogortsev~\cite{biometric_norm_techniques_eyemovements_TIFS19} assessed the effectiveness of biometric feature normalization techniques, including real-world eye movement features along with synthetic ones.
-They found that the effectiveness of different biometric normalization techniques on real-world data depends on the inter-correlation of the features.
-Mathis et al.~\cite{RepliCueAuth} used VR to evaluate the usability and security of real-world authentication systems, showing the potential of VR as a testbed for authentication purposes.
+For instance, \cite{implementation_of_eyemovement-driven_biometrics_VR_ETRA18} proposed a real-time capable architecture for eye movement-based authentication in VR and argued that eye-based biometrics would become a standard way of authentication for VR. \cite{NDSS20_OcuLock} explored the human visual system as a novel authentication method for VR HMDs and proposed OcuLock, which is resistant against impersonation and statistical attacks while maintaining a stable performance over two months, with an increasing error trend in longer timespan.
+Increased error rates in longer timespan pose another prominent challenge than the authentication accuracy itself, which requires further research.
+Furthermore, \cite{biometric_norm_techniques_eyemovements_TIFS19} assessed the effectiveness of biometric feature normalization techniques, including real and synthetic eye movement features, and found that the effectiveness of biometric normalization techniques on real-world data depends on feature intercorrelation. \cite{RepliCueAuth} used VR to evaluate the usability and security of real-world authentication systems, showing VR's potential as a testbed for authentication.